 - 4H activity possibilities

 We appreciate your ideas!
 Being a small non-profit, we rely on our volunteers to do most of our work.
 If you have an idea and you or someone you know is interested in leading the project, please contact us.
-Our programming is planned months in advance and our fundraising plans start, at a minimum, the year before the event.
-If you would like to gather and organize the information for a project, but not lead it, we can keep the idea in the event we find someone interested in carrying it out.
+Our programming is planned months in advance and our fundraising plans start many months before the event.
+If you would like to gather and organize the information for a project, but not lead it, we can keep the idea open in case we find someone interested in carrying it out.
 Thank you!